bippisb/high-value-datasets/docs/index.md

 ### SHG Financial and Member Profile Details

 This dataset provides an extensive and nuanced profile of Self-Help Groups (SHGs) across diverse geographic and socio-economic contexts.
 It includes detailed information on the SHG's location, specifying the state, district, block, Gram Panchayat, and village, alongside a unique SHG identifier and its name.
-Key administrative details such as the date of formation, type of SHG, promoting entity, and banking information—including the bank name, branch, and account opening date—are also recorded.
+Key administrative details such as the date of formation, type of SHG, promoting entity, and banking information-including the bank name, branch, and account opening date-are also recorded.
 The dataset meticulously documents membership demographics, including total membership counts, gender distribution, and classifications by social categories such as Scheduled Caste, Scheduled Tribe, Other Backward Classes, and Other Social Categories.
 Additionally, it captures data on members with disabilities, both self-disabled and those with disabled family members, and provides insights into religious affiliations (Hindu, Christian, Muslim, Sikh, Buddhist, Jain, Parsi) and economic status, distinguishing between Above Poverty Line (APL), Below Poverty Line (BPL), and Poorest of the Poor under the PIP category.